Labiaplasty in Lancaster, CA, serving Palmdale

 Labia reduction surgery to address discomfort, irritation, and aesthetic concerns.

 Labiaplasty is a surgical procedure that reshapes or reduces the labia minora (inner vaginal lips) or labia majora (outer vaginal lips).
-Women seek labiaplasty to address functional concerns such as discomfort during exercise, irritation from clothing, or hygiene difficulties — as well as aesthetic preferences.
-Dr. Motlagh performs this procedure in a private, comfortable setting at KMHC Clinic in Lancaster, CA.
+Patients may ask about labiaplasty for functional concerns such as discomfort during exercise, irritation from clothing, hygiene difficulties, or aesthetic preferences.
+Consultation at KMHCS reviews goals, anatomy, medical history, risks, privacy, and whether the procedure is appropriate.

 How It Works